siddiki8/ODR-api/websocket_guide.md

 -   `IN_PROGRESS`: Indicates the step is actively working (often used for long-running tasks like `PROCESSING` or `REFINING`).
 -   `SUCCESS`: Used within `PROCESSING` to indicate a single source was processed successfully.
 -   `ERROR`: Indicates an error occurred during the step.
 This might be recoverable (e.g., a single source failing in `PROCESSING`) or fatal (e.g., `INITIALIZING`/`ERROR`).
--   `INFO`: Provides informational updates, often within `REFINING` (e.g., "No further search requested").
+-   `INFO`: Provides informational updates, often within `REFINING` (e.g., "No further search requested") or `FINALIZING` (e.g., "Using latest draft due to assembly error.").
 -   `WARNING`: Indicates a non-critical issue occurred (e.g., `PROCESSING`/`WARNING` if chunking yields no chunks).
 -   `FATAL`: Used with `step: ERROR` for unrecoverable errors forcing termination.